10 “Bad” Habits That Can Actually Be Good for You

 BUT WATCH OUT!
 High-fat dairy is only going to have these benefits if it is part of a balanced diet.
 Basically, if you eat too many calories, you’ll put on weight.

 You may see text messages as another nail in the coffin of face-to-face human interaction.
 But a 2008 survey commissioned by Samsung Telecommunications America, in Dallas, found that 53 percent of teen respondents and 51 percent of parent respondents felt that text messaging improved teen-parent relationships.

 Texting allows kids to stay in touch without feeling that their parents are intruding too much into their lives, says Arlene Moscovitch, who wrote a paper on electronic media for The Vanier Institute of the Family, in Ottawa.
 “It meets that balance between the kids’ right to privacy and the parents’ wish for connection,” adds Moscovitch, who is also a consultant and media educator.

-A number of studies have flagged coffee as combatting or delaying the development of Parkinson's disease in men.
-"It's pretty well established that it's the caffeine," says Dr. A. Jon Stoessl, professor of neurology and director of the Pacific Parkinson's Research Centre at the University of British Columbia.
-Although doctors don't prescribe coffee to Parkinson's patients, Stoessl believes caffeine may be helpful to those whose blood pressure drops substantially because of their illness, and sometimes advises these people to drink a caffeinated beverage with their meals.
+A number of studies have flagged coffee as combatting or delaying the development of Parkinson’s disease in men.
+“It’s pretty well established that it’s the caffeine,” says Dr. A. Jon Stoessl, Professor & Head, Neurology, Department of Medicine Co-Director, Djavad Mowafaghian Centre for Brain Health.
+Although doctors don’t prescribe coffee to Parkinson’s patients, Stoessl believes caffeine may be helpful to those whose blood pressure drops substantially because of their illness, and sometimes advises these people to drink a caffeinated beverage with their meals.